hyperledger/besu/docs/Reference/Pantheon-API-Methods.md

 **Returns**

 Object - [Transaction object](Pantheon-API-Objects.md#transaction-object), or `null` when no transaction is found.

-!!!note
-    Your node must be synchronized to at least the block containing the transaction for the request to return it.

 !!! example
     This request returns the third transaction in the 82990 block on the Ropsten testnet.
 You can also view this [block](https://ropsten.etherscan.io/txs?block=82990) and [transaction](https://ropsten.etherscan.io/tx/0xfc766a71c406950d4a4955a340a092626c35083c64c7be907060368a5e6811d6) on Etherscan.